gdeol4/Geosegmentation_model/README.md

 |-----------|--------------------|--------------------------------|
 | 0.151650  | 0.149869           | 8121 (81.2%)                   |

-Taking the log of Wealth_Accumulation may possibly be a better metric than the untransformed variable.
-Including both log balance and log wealth accumulation shows the effects of colinearity with both VIF scores being ~700.
+Taking the log of Wealth_Accumulation may possibly be a better metric than the non-transformed variable.
+Including both Log_Balance and Log_Wealth_Accumulation shows the effects of collinearity with both VIF scores being ~700.

-This colinearity effect can be further seen by taking the log of Wealth_Accumulation and including it in the equation along side Log_Balance:
+This collinearity effect can be further seen by taking the log of Wealth_Accumulation and including it in the equation along side Log_Balance:

 | Variables                  | VIF     |
 |----------------------------|---------|